Johnny Menyongar: Bengaluru FC

 On 13 July 2013 it was confirmed that Menyongar had signed for new direct-entry I-League side Bengaluru FC for the 2013–14 season.
-He made his debut for the team in the team's very first ever official match against Mohun Bagan in the I-League on 22 September 2013 at the Bangalore Football Stadium.
+He made his debut for the team in the team's first official match against Mohun Bagan in the I-League on 22 September 2013 at the Bangalore Football Stadium.
 He played the full match as Bengaluru FC drew the game 1–1.
 He then scored his first goal for the club on 26 November 2013 against Salgaocar at the Duler Stadium in which his 21st-minute strike set Bengaluru FC up for a 2–1 victory – their first away victory in team history.

 Soon after he scored his second goal of the season on 11 December 2013 in the I-League against Mohammedan in which his 21st-minute strike gave Bengaluru FC the early 1–0 lead which would eventually turn into a 3–2 victory.

 Menyongar went on to win the I-League in Bengaluru FC's first season in the league, however, after the season ended he was released by the team.
 He started in 23 of the side's 24 matches that season.

+On 27 July 2015, he announced his retirement from competitive football.

-International
+International career

 Menyongar made his international debut with Liberia in 1995.
 Menyongar has played in two qualifying matches for the 2002 FIFA World Cup, and played in two matches at the 2002 African Nations Cup.
 Menyongar played four matches during the team's qualifying campaign for the 2006 FIFA World Cup, but the team lost 0–2 against Senegal.
 He also captained the team from 2004 to 2006.

 On official Liberian rosters, he is listed as John Menyongai.